 What’s an effective incident management process?

-An incident management process in physical security refers to a structured approach used to manage and respond to security incidents that may occur in a physical environment, such as a workplace or facility.
+A solid incident management process in physical security provides a structured approach to managing and responding to security incidents that may occur in a physical environment, such as a workplace or facility.
 The goal is to minimize the impact of the incident on people, property, and the organization’s operations.
-Elements of a physical or corporate security incident management process include:
+Elements of an effective process include:

-Intake: Also referred to as incident data collection, the intake stage refers to the ability to effectively collect incident reports and other observations from stakeholders to ensure the information needed to prevent and respond to incidents is available.
+Intake: Also referred to as incident data collection, the intake stage is about collecting robust incident reports and other observations from stakeholders to ensure the information needed to prevent and respond to incidents is available.

 First response: The ability to consistently respond to an incident to minimize the immediate impact and collect the information necessary to minimize ancillary impacts.